Identifiability of VAR(1) model in a stationary setting

-In this section, we describe the relationship between maximal classes and the covariance matrix $\Sigma$ and show that it is possible to reconstruct the set of maximal classes from the support of $\Sigma$.
+In this section, we describe the relationship between maximal classes and the covariance matrix $\Sigma$ and propose an explicit procedure to reconstruct the set of maximal classes from the support of $\Sigma$.

-We start with a Lemma on the values of the parameter $\Lambda$, which will be helpful in the subsequent calculations.
+We start with a Lemma on the values of the parameter $\Lambda$.

 \begin{lemma} Let $\mathbf{M}_G$ be a stationary VAR(1) model, and $\lambda_{ij}^{[k]}=\left(\Lambda^k\right)_{ij}$, for all $k\in\mathbb{N}$, then generically

 where

 \end{lemma} \begin{proof} The proof is given in Appendix \ref{app:prf_lem_M_P_M_S}. \end{proof}